cctechanup/CCTECH-Intermediate-new-/SimpleInterest/README.md

+1. Developed this code for calculating Simple Interest.

 *****Test Cases for Simple Interest Calculator*****

 1. If we enter principal, rate and year as zero then it simply print the actual values of the variables.